MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/obo-configure-hq.md

 ## Add identity providers to Commerce shared parameters

-First, you must add to Commerce shared parameters in Commerce headquarters the identity provider that you [created](obo-create-aad-application.md)
+First, you must add to Commerce shared parameters in Commerce headquarters the identity provider that you have created in the previous [step](obo-create-aad-application.md).

 To add identity providers to Commerce shared parameters in headquarters, follow these steps.